We are about to get into a few differences, but in the end, it comes down to your style versus how you use your kitchen.

 Quartz Is Maintenance Free

 If you’re looking for something modern and colorful, however, you can also find it.
-Color dyes are added during the manufacturing process so you’ll have the option to buy vibrant blues, reds, oranges, or just about any other color you can dream up.
+Color dyes are added during the manufacturing process, so you’ll have the option to buy vibrant blues, reds, oranges, or just about any other color you can dream up.

 Which Will Chip Easier?

-Interested in learning more?
+Are you interested in learning more?
 Try this article about quartz countertops cost.